-Duties in respect of a subsidy housing project
+Duties in respect of subsidy housing project

-32. (1) A MEC or his or her delegate may not release any funds in relation to any housing project unless the requirements of this Act have been met in relation to that project.
+32. (1) A head of department or municipal manager or his or her delegate may not release any funds in relation to any housing project, unless the requirements of this Act have been met in relation to that project.

-(2) The developer or organ of state in relation to a subsidy or social housing project must, in the manner prescribed by the Council, inform the Council of the appointment of a home builder in relation to a subsidy or social housing project and the Council must update the register of home builders accordingly.
+(2) The developer or organ of state in relation to a subsidy or social housing project must, in the manner prescribed by the Council, inform the Council of the appointment 20 of a homebuilder in relation to a subsidy or social housing project, and the Council must update the register of homebuilders accordingly.

-(3) In the case where a subsidy is provided to an individual under a subsidy programme, the relevant organ of state must notify the Council of the approval of the application for a subsidy for that individual and must notify that individual of his or her obligation to appoint a registered home builder, who must ensure enrolment of that home in terms of this Act.
+(3) In the case where a subsidy is provided to an individual under a subsidy programme, the relevant organ of state must notify the Council of the approval of the application for a subsidy for that individual and must notify that individual of his or her 25 obligation to appoint a registered homebuilder, who must ensure enrolment of that home in terms of this Act.